Introduction

 Tools are grouped by the minimum permission level required:

-Read permission (available in read and write modes):
+Read permission (available in read, ask, and write modes):

 Write permission (only available in write mode):